leekchan/leekchan.github.io/index.md

 ## Interests
-* Building a large scale web service with Python and Django
+* Building a large scale web service with Python and Go
 * MySQL optimization techniques